-The proceeds from the sale of the shares of common stock offered pursuant to this prospectus are solely for the account of the selling securityholders.
-As such we will not receive any of the proceeds from the sale of these shares, other than funds, if any, that we may receive upon the exercise of outstanding warrants held by the selling securityholders.
-As of January 18, 2005, the last sale price of our common stock on the Nasdaq National Market was \$3.48, and therefore none of the warrants issued the selling securityholders are currently in-the-money.
-Furthermore, the warrants are not exercisable until May 24, 2005.
-We intend to use any net proceeds from the exercise of such warrants for general corporate purposes.
+The proceeds from the sale of the shares of common stock offered pursuant to this prospectus are solely for the account of the selling securityholder.
+As such we will not receive any of the proceeds from the sale of these shares.
+As of September 12, 2005, the last sale price of our common stock on the Nasdaq National Market was \$3.79.